 If you struggle to save then use the Chip app to automate your savings.
-Exclusive to Skint Dad readers, secure either £10 or a 2% initial interest rate.
+Exclusive to Skint Dad readers, secure 3% initial interest rate with the code SKINT123.

-I’ve actually lost count the amount of times that I’ve managed to save money at the start of the month only to break into it before the following payday.
+I’ve actually lost count the number of times that I’ve managed to save money at the start of the month only to break into it before the following payday.

 I don’t seem to be the only one though.
 There are 16 million people who have less than £100 saved, according to the Money Advice Service!